In this article:

 - Respiratory physiotherapy for lung conditions

-Occupational TherapyFrom Assessment Recommendation to Home Modification
+Occupational TherapyFrom Assessment & Recommendation to Home Modification

 An occupational therapist's home care visit goes beyond observation.
 Based on what they see, the OT can prescribe specific assistive equipment and recommend home modifications tailored to your environment.
 Critically, an OT assessment is typically the required first step before funding for equipment or modifications can be accessed through the Assistive Technology and Home Modifications (AT-HM) pathway.

-Your local Just Better Care team can coordinate the occupational therapist home care visit and help you navigate the AT-HM scheme so that the right equipment and modifications are in place as quickly as possible.
+Your local Just Better Care team can coordinate the occupational therapist home visit and help you navigate the AT-HM scheme so that the right equipment and modifications are in place as quickly as possible.

 Dietitian & Speech Pathology